arduino/help-center-content/content/Hardware Support/Portenta Family/FAQ-Arduino-Portenta-X8.md

 - **How does the Portenta X8 work with Arduino IoT Pro Cloud?**

   Arduino IoT Pro Cloud for the X8 includes a Foundries.io subscription to the Secure & Scalable IoT Software Platform.
 This subscription enables customers to create a derivative factory for securely managing the Linux distribution and containers on Portenta X8 fleets through OTA updates.
 The subscription fee is based on batches of 50 devices.
-For example, if you have 100 devices, the fee will be equivalent to 2 batches of 50 devices each.
+For example, if you have 100 devices, the cost will be equivalent to 2 batches of 50 devices each.

 - **Where can I find the containers created by Arduino for the Portenta X8?**